07/06/2019 by Eileen Lanza 0 Comments

 Since all tenants are part owners of the building, TICs require specific loans.
 In the past, Group TIC Loans were standard.
 The co-owners would have to qualify for a loan collectively as a group.
 But now, Individual TIC Loans for fractional ownership are becoming more popular.
 Pioneered by Sterling Bank in San Francisco these loans allow each TIC buyer to qualify independently and sign an individual note which is secured by a deed of trust covering only that owner’s share.
 Unlike with group financing, none of the other TIC owners are affected by the default or foreclosure of one unit.
 TIC loans can be .5% higher than buying a condo, you may have to put more money down and underwriting is tougher.

 Want more information on how to get pre-approved for a TIC loan?
-Only one bank (for now!) is financing homes in So Cal.
+Only a handful of banks are financing for now.